shivamrkparashar/lammps_modified/doc/src/fix_mcemc.rst

 For atomic gasses, inserted atoms have the specified atom type, but deleted atoms are any atoms that have been inserted or that already belong to the fix group.
 For molecular gasses, exchanged molecules use the same atom types as in the template molecule supplied by the user.
 In both cases, exchanged atoms/molecules are assigned to two groups: the default group "all" and the fix group (which can also be "all").

 During the MCEMC exchange move, the particles are exchanged between the system and a finite ideal gas reservoir (gauge cell) such that the total number of particles in the combined system (system + gauge cell) remains constant.

 .. math::

    N_{total} = N_{system} + N_{gauge}

-where N_{total} is the total number of particles in the combined system, N_{system} is the number of particles in the simulation system, and N_{gauge} is the number of particles in the ideal gas reservoir (gauge cell).
-The gauge cell has a fixed volume (V_{gauge}) and is maintained at the same temperature (T) as the simulation system.
+where :math:`N_{total}` is the total number of particles in the combined system, :math:`N_{system}` is the number of particles in the simulation system, and :math:`N_{gauge}` is the number of particles in the ideal gas reservoir (gauge cell).
+The gauge cell has a fixed volume (:math:`V_{gauge}`) and is maintained at the same temperature (*T*) as the simulation system.
 The combined system is in thermal and chemical equilibrium, hence the chemical potential of the system is equal to that of the gauge cell.
 The chemical potential of the gauge cell (and hence the system) is given by:

 .. math::
     \mu^{id} = k_{B}T ln(\frac{N_{gauge}\Lambda^{3}}{V_{gauge}})

-where k_{B} is the Boltzmann constant, \Lambda is the thermal de Broglie wavelength of the ideal gas particles at temperature T, V_{gauge} is the volume of gauge cell, and N_{gauge} is the average number of particles in the gauge cell.
+where :math:`k_{B}` is the Boltzmann constant, :math:`\Lambda` is the thermal de Broglie wavelength of the ideal gas particles at temperature *T*, :math:`V_{gauge}` is the volume of gauge cell, and :math:`N_{gauge}` is the average number of particles in the gauge cell.
 The constant :math:`\Lambda` is required for dimensional consistency.
 For all unit styles except *lj* it is defined as the thermal de Broglie wavelength.

 .. math::

    \Lambda = \sqrt{ \frac{h^2}{2 \pi m k_B T}}

 where *h* is Planck's constant, and *m* is the mass of the exchanged atom or molecule.
 For unit style *lj*, :math:`\Lambda` is simply set to unity.

 During an MCEMC insertion move, a particle is randomly selected from the gauge cell and inserted into the simulation system.
 During an MCEMC deletion move, a particle is randomly selected from the simulation system and moved to the gauge cell.
 The acceptance probability for particle addition to the system is given by

 .. math::

    acc(N \rightarrow N+1) = \min\left(1, \frac{V N_{gauge}}{(N+1) V_{gauge}} \exp(-\beta[E(N+1)-E(N)])\right)

-The acceptance probability for particle deletion from system is given by
+The acceptance probability for particle deletion from system is given by:

 .. math::

    acc(N \rightarrow N-1) = \min\left(1, \frac{V_{gauge} N}{(N_{gauge}+1) V} \exp(-\beta[E(N)-E(N-1)])\right)

 In GCMC, the chemical potential of the infinite reservoir is imposed on the system using the exchange move, while in MCEMC, the gauge cell (which is assumed to be an ideal gas) is used to measure the chemical potential of the system.
 In GCMC, the only input is the chemical potential of the infinite reservoir and one can obtain the number of particles in the system as the average number of particles observed in the system.
-In MCEMC, there are two inputs:
+In MCEMC, there are two inputs: :math:`N_{total}` and :math:`V_{gauge}`.
-Ntotal and vgauge.
 From these two inputs, the chemical potential (and hence fugacity) of the system is calculated based on ideal gas chemical potential in the gauge cell.
 Whereas, the number of particles adsorbed is simply the average number of particles observed in the system.
-Note that the choice of Ntotal and vgauge is not arbitrary.
-The recommendation is to choose Vgauge such that the gauge cell should contain roughly 70-80 particles for good statistics.
-Having a GCMC simulated isotherm a priori can help in determining Ntotal.
+Note that the choice of :math:`N_{total}` and :math:`V_{gauge}` is not arbitrary.
+The recommendation is to choose :math:`V_{gauge}` such that the gauge cell should contain roughly 70-80 particles for good statistics.
+Having a GCMC simulated isotherm a priori can help in determining :math:`N_{total}`.

 The *full_energy* option means that the fix calculates the total potential energy of the entire simulated system, instead of just the energy of the part that is changed.
-The total system energy before and after the proposed MCEMC exchange or MC move is then used in the
-Metropolis criterion to determine whether or not to accept the proposed change.
+The total system energy before and after the proposed MCEMC exchange or MC move is then used in the Metropolis criterion to determine whether or not to accept the proposed change.
 By default, this option is off, in which case only partial energies are computed to determine the energy difference due to the proposed change.

 The *full_energy* option is needed for systems with complicated potential energy calculations, including the following: